amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 ### Rearchitect

-Migrate to Azure SQL Database or Azure Managed Instance, SQL Server Migration Assistant for Oracle can provide Oracle schema and objects conversion and data migration to Azure SQL Database/Managed Instance.
+Azure SQL Database/Managed Instance provide powerful BCDR, security and stability.
+To migrate to Azure SQL Database or Azure Managed Instance, SQL Server Migration Assistant for Oracle can provide Oracle schema and objects conversion and data migration to Azure SQL Database/Managed Instance.

 To download the SSMA for Oracle,refer to downlad the latest version [What's New in SSMA for Oracle (OracleToSQL)](https://docs.microsoft.com/en-us/sql/ssma/oracle/what-s-new-in-ssma-for-oracle-oracletosql?view=sql-server-ver15)